Comparison of different Tate conjectures: Introduction

-One can show that $z(\CX)$ is a birational invariant (cf. Proposition \ref{bira}).
-Let $f:\CX\lra\CY$ be a morphism as discussed at the beginning, by Proposition \ref{bira}, any two of the following statements imply the third: \begin{itemize} \item[(i)] BSD for $X/K$. \item[(ii)] The Conjecture \ref{conj2}, for $i=1$, for $X/K$. \item[(iii)] The equality $z(\CX)=z(\CY)$. \end{itemize} One can show that $z(\CY)=0$ if $\CY$ is of dimension $1$, this leads to the following conjecture: \begin{conj}[BSD+2] If $\CX$ is a regular scheme of finite type over $\ZZ$, then the order of $\zeta(\CX,s)$ at the point $s=\dim \CX-1$ is equal to $\rank\, H^0(\CX,\CO_{\CX}^*)-\rank\, H^1(\CX,\CO_{\CX}^*)$. \end{conj} For a morphsim $f:\CX\lra \CY$ as above with $\dim \CY=1$, Tate conjectured that the above statement is equivalent to BSD for $X/K$ and the Conjecture \ref{conj2}, for $i=1$, for $X/K$.
-By our result Corollary \ref{cor1}, this is true when $\CY$ is a curve over a finite field.
+Tate showed that $z(\sX)$ is a birational invariant, and any two of the following statements imply the third: \begin{itemize} \item[(i)] Conjecture~\hyperlink{bsd}{B+S-D} for $X/K$, \item[(ii)] Conjecture~\hyperlink{conj2}{2}, for $i=1$, for $X/K$ and \item[(iii)] The equality $z(\sX)=z(\sY)$. \end{itemize} Since $z(\sY)=0$ if $\sY$ is of dimension $1$, Tate conjectured the following: \begin{conjecture*}[\hypertarget{BS3}{B+S-D+2}] If $\sX$ is a regular scheme of finite type over $\bbZ$, then the order of $\zeta(\sX,s)$ at the point $s=\dim \sX-1$ is equal to $\rk\, \H^0(\sX,\sO_{\sX}^*)-\rk\, \H^1(\sX,\sO_{\sX}^*)$. \end{conjecture*} For a morphism $f\colon \sX\rightarrow \sY$ as above with $\dim \sY=1$, Tate wrote that Conjecture~\hyperlink{BS3}{B+S-D+2} seems equivalent to Conjecture~\hyperlink{bsd}{B+S-D} for $X/K$ and the Conjecture~\hyperlink{conj2}{2}, for $i=1$, for $X/K$.
+This was proved to be true in positive characteristic by Geisser \cite{Geisser_2021}.

+Motivated by this question of Tate, we define a Tate--Shafarevich group for an abelian variety over arbitrary finitely generated fields and study its relation with Brauer groups (the obstruction of Conjecture~\hyperlink{conj1}{$\T^1(X,\ell)$}).
+We prove a relation between Tate--Shafarevich groups and Brauer groups for $\rho\colon \sX\rightarrow \sY$.
+As a consequence of this relation, we obtain some equivalences involving the above conjectures of Tate.
+Then, we use this equivalence to prove that the finiteness of the exponent of the Tate--Shafarevich group for an abelian variety over a finitely generated field of positive characteristic is equivalent to Conjecture~\hyperlink{bsd}{B+S-D}.
+This generalises the rank part of the theorems of Schneider \cite{Schneider_1982} and Kato--Trihan \cite{katotrihan2003} over a global function field to finitely generated fields with higher transcendence degrees.

+\begin{remark*} Conjecture~\hyperlink{conj1}{$\T^i(X,\ell)$} is often simply referred to as ``the Tate Conjecture'', whereas Conjecture~\hyperlink{BS3}{B+S-D+2} is sometimes also called ``the analytic Tate Conjecture''.

+The two invariants appearing in Conjecture~\hyperlink{bsd}{B+S-D} are called the algebraic and the analytic rank of $X$, and denoted in this paper by $\rk_\alg$ and $\rk_\an$, respectively.
+The conjecture itself is often referred to as ``the rank part of the Birch--Swinnerton-Dyer Conjecture'' or simply ``the BSD rank Conjecture''. \end{remark*}